thomaslantern/nes-basic-sound/README.md

 Of course, writing all of our code this way wouldn't be practical, and we would very quickly run out of space on our NES cartridge simply playing a few notes.
 If we're going to play a series of notes (a song), we're going to need a loop of some kind.
 So rather than loading a particular number into our x register, we need to construct another table of values to load into it:
 <pre><code>
+; Basic idea for song_notes table
 song_notes:
 	db 1, 3, 4, 5, 6, 2, 2, 1
 	db 3, 5, 2, 3, 5, 7, 2, 3
 	db 4, 4, 2, 4, 3, 2, 4, 1
 	db 4, 4, 2, 4, 4, 4, 1, 1
+</code></pre>

+This solves the problem of efficiency, but not readability.
+To make this even more clear, and easier to read in the future, we should create some labels for our notes.
+Near the beginning of the program (after our header), we'll want something like the following (please see the code for this tutorial for the full example):
+<pre><code>
+; Labels for note names
+A1 equ $00
+As1 equ $01  ; 's' for "sharp" (i.e. A#)
+B1 equ $02
+; etc...
 </code></pre>

 (more coming soon! but while you wait for info, go here and top up your knowledge: https://www.nesdev.org/wiki/APU_basics)